 1/2 teaspoon salt

-1) Preheat the oven to 355 degrees fahrenheit.
+1) Preheat the oven to 380 degrees Fahrenheit.

-2) Knead the flour with the water together with the salt until it is an even consistency.
+2) Knead the flour with the warm water together with the salt, 1 egg, and melted butter until it is an even consistency.

-3) Use a roller to roll the dough very thinly and cut them into circular formed shapes.
+3) Use a roller to roll the dough very thinly and cut into circular formed shapes.

-4) In a bowl, mix the cheese, sugar, cinnamon and egg yolks well.
+5) In a bowl, mix the fresh cheese, sugar, cinnamon and egg yolks well.

-7) Remove them from the oven and sprinkle with cinnamon.
+8) Remove them from the oven and sprinkle with cinnamon to taste.
 Serve.